Jessemccallums/Portfolio-setup-and-mobile-version-skeleton/README.md

 # My portfolio

 > This is a project from Microverse exercises.
-This project has the goal of: create a page for mobile devices with a toolbar (or header) and a headline section and also a contact form.
+This project has the goal of: create a page for desktop devices, this include: header, sections and footer

 ## Built With